physicsturtle/physicsturtle_old/_complex-variables/index.md

 ---
 layout: course
-title: Partial Differential Equations II
+title: Complex Variables
-permalink: /pde-II/
+permalink: /complex-variables/
+banner: complex-variables.svg
 ---

-Welcome to Partial Differential Equations II.
+Welcome to Complex Variables!
+This course is often called complex analysis, but the level of rigour at which I will present this course does not warrant it being called analysis.

-<a class="page-link" href="/calculus-III/introduction">Introduction - What is a Partial Differential Equation? </a>
+<a class="page-link" href="/calculus-III/introduction">Introduction - What is Multivariable Calculus? </a>

+The prerequisites for this course are
+1.

-{% assign unitNames = "Unit 1 - Method of Characteristics, Unit 2 - Separation of Variables in Higher Dimensions, Unit 3 - Fourier Transform, Unit 4 - Laplace Transform, Unit 5 - Similarity Solution, Supplementary Material" | split: ', ' %}
+{% assign unitNames = "Unit 1 - Complex Numbers and Algebra, Unit 2 - Mappings and Differentiation, Unit 3 - Integration, Unit 4 - Applications, Unit 5 - Laurent Series and the Calculus of Residues" | split: ', ' %}

-{% assign units = "unit1/, unit2/, unit3/, unit4/, unit5/, supplements/" | split: ', ' %}
+{% assign units = "unit1/, unit2/, unit3/, unit4/, unit5/" | split: ', ' %}

 {% assign lessonNames1 = "" | split: ', ' %}